 Couriers are on the road for long periods of time each day.
 Some travel distances to deliver their parcels and packages.
 Even those that don’t travel miles but just stay locally, the mileage and amount of time spent driving can still mount up.
 This puts couriers at greater risk of health problems, and the need to take care of these becomes of high importance.
+Long hours sat at the wheel, combined with ready access to junk food at motorway service stations, mean couriers tend to be overweight, with rates of diabetes and high blood pressure much higher than the national averages.
 At Rock Solid Deliveries, leading same day couriers, we take health and safety seriously, especially that associated with our workers and employees.
 In our latest article, we’ll take a look at some of the things that need to be considered.

 1) Energy and alertness

 People who are drive for long periods of time each day can become tired, that is why breaks are so important.
 In the worst cases, this can lead to falling asleep at the wheel – consequences of which do not bear thinking about.
 Couriers need to ensure that they are adequately rested, along with eating and drinking the right foods to maintain energy levels.
 Constant tiredness and fatigue can also have a general negative impact on the body, so anything which can be done to lower this will always help.